 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a paperback edition that was published by ROC on October 3, 2006 and has 341 pages.
+urban fantasy that was published by ROC on October 3, 2006 and has 341 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Mean Streets, Poltergeist, Underground, Vanished, Labyrinth, Downpour, Seawitch, Possession, Revenant, Indigo

 First in the Greywalker urban fantasy series based in Seattle and revolving around Harper Blaine, a private detective who has just entered a whole new, Grey world.

 Most of Greywalker is an introduction to Harper’s new world.
 About half of the story deals with Mara and Ben trying to teach Harper how to cope with the Grey, about a quarter is introducing us to the paranormal characters inhabiting Seattle, and the last quarter is setting the major conflict facing Harper, for I think Alice and Wygan are working together to use Harper, whether for good or ill, we’ll just have to wait and see.

 I do wish Richardson had either expanded upon Will and Michael’s problems with their boss, Brandon McCain, or left it out.
 What she did relate was enough to tease, but without more info, it was rather pointless.
 I would have liked some backstory on Harper as well.
 Where are her parents?
 How did she get into detective work?
 How long has she been doing it?
 What are her qualifications?
 She doesn’t—yet—appear to have much of a relationship with the cops.